Nugget-Meister/Youtube-Clone/README.md

 - Type in name and comment fields.
 (Do not leave blank)
 - Click on About to page to see devs who worked on this project.
 - Click on Home to return to original page with the searchbar.

+### Stretch Goals

+- Added the ability to change the amount of results shown from 4-8